Excitement can be one of the first emotions when you are behind the wheel of a 26-foot truck!

 Making Turns

-So, you’ve mastered driving on straight roadways entirely.
-Next, you need to make a turn.
-The pressure is on, but not to worry- you can do it!
-When you begin to make your turn, make sure you have enough space to turn, not only at the corner of the turn but also for the cars passing next to you.
-If you hit the curb, it’s alright, you are one step closer to mastering turning.
-If you have a trailer attached to your truck, which is approximately an additional 12 feet, the same rules apply.
-Having enough room and enough space when merging in between lanes.
+You’ve mastered driving on straight roads—now it’s time to tackle your first turn.
+The pressure might be on, but don’t worry—you’ve got this!
+As you approach the turn, make sure you have enough space, not only at the corner but also for any cars passing alongside you.
+If you happen to hit the curb, it’s okay; you’re one step closer to mastering turning.
+If you’re towing a trailer, which adds about 12 extra feet to your vehicle, the same rules apply.
+Be sure you have enough space to maneuver and merge safely between lanes.

 Height Clearance